kgateway-dev/kgateway/docs/getting_started/kubernetes/basic_ingress.md

 ## Basic Routing

-API Gateways can route incoming traffic to backend services.
-Gloo can automatically discover backend services based on plugins that it uses that know intimate details about the platform or environment on which it's running.
-In this tutorial we look at Gloo's basic upstream discovery and routing capabilities.
-For more advanced *function* routing, take a look at the [function routing](../function_routing) tutorial.
+Kubernetes Ingress Controllers are used for simple traffic routing into a kubernetes cluster.
+When Gloo is installed with the `glooctl install ingress` command, Gloo will configure Envoy as a Kubernetes Ingress Controller, supporting Ingress objects written with the annotation `kubernetes.io/ingress.class: gloo`.

 ### What you'll need
 - [`kubectl`](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
-- Kubernetes v1.8+ deployed somewhere.
+- Kubernetes v1.11.3+ deployed somewhere.
 [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) is a great way to get a cluster up quickly.

 ### Steps